 Isn’t it always?
 As you can imagine, in the field of investigations, the first thing to look for is a motivation.
 Who killed Cindy Lou Who?
 Probably her violent and envious boyfriend who has been in and out of prison 17 times.

 Motivation, however, is not just relevant to crimes.
 It comes into every part of our waking and subconscious lives.
 When a single mother has three kids to provide for, suddenly she will have the impossible ability to hold down 3 jobs.
 Of course, we’ve all heard the stories of hysterical strength and the mother who lifted a car to save her child.
-Without motivation, our daily activities, and everything we do, is reduced to a pointless daily routine.
-If you do not have motivation, find it or risk drowning in hopeless depression and a meaningless existence.
+Without motivation, our daily activities, and everything we do is reduced to a pointless daily routine.
+If you do not have the motivation, find it or risk drowning in hopeless depression and a meaningless existence.

 Forget trying to be perfect, it is not going to happen.
 Perfection is the enemy of progress.
 Most experts did not jump into their professions being an expert, they only had the drive to learn.